IATI/iati-d-portal-docs/docs/filter_glossary.rst

 Filter glossary
 **************

-This page provide more detail on the filters and options available in d-portal's search function.
+This page provides more detail on the filters and options available in d-portal's search function.
 Definitions of the codes used in each filter dropdown can be found in the `IATI Standard <https://iatistandard.org/en/iati-standard/203/activity-standard/>`_.

 Settings: